WHAT MAKES A LORIER

 Also made of 316L stainless steel, the bracelet is a completely custom design.
 The 20/16mm taper and flat links harken back to classic dive bracelets, while increasing comfort and elegance.
 Each link can rotate on itself (in other words, individually articulating) in order to provide maximum comfort on the wrist.
 Additionally, the bracelet is lightweight but each link is actually solid, so that it feels like a vintage dive watch bracelet, but won't loosen over time like one.
 Strap changes are made easy thanks to the drilled case lugs, and screw pins securing the links make resizing a breeze (we also provide the screwdriver needed), so you can adjust your Lorier right at home.

-We're mindful of the fact that water resistant is a key factor in a watch's everyday wearability.
+We're mindful of the fact that water resistance is a key factor in a watch's everyday wearability.
 Each Lorier is pressure tested to ensure that it won't flood when wet, up to its depth rating (20 ATM for the dive watches).
 Our dive watches are designed and engineered to meet ISO 6425 specifications (although we do not pursue certification, simply because the cost of the certificate would incur a higher cost for owners).

 Luminosity also contributes to a watch's wearability, as it increases legibility in low-light conditions.
 However, gone are the days where glow-in-the-dark means sickly yellow or green hues.
 We use Swiss BGW9 Luminova, known for its creamy whiteness in bright light and gorgeous blue glow in low light, so that your watch is pleasing to look at and highly functional in all conditions.